mkang315/RCS-YOLO/README.md

 RCS-YOLO is released under the Apache 2.0 license.
 Please see the [LICENSE](https://github.com/mkang315/rcs-yolo/blob/main/LICENSE) file for more information.
 -->
 ## References
-Many utility codes of our project references the codes of [YOLOv7](https://github.com/WongKinYiu/yolov7) and [YOLOv5](https://github.com/ultralytics/yolov5) repos.
+Many utility codes of our project references the codes of [YOLOv7](https://github.com/WongKinYiu/yolov7) repository.